ManuGithubSteam/Lenovo_Ideapad_310_Linux/README.md

 # Lenovo_Ideapad_310_Linux
-Tipps and expiriences with the Lenovo Ideapad 310 with Linux
+Tipps and expiriences with the Lenovo Ideapad 310 with Linux, specially with Ubuntu.
+But it shoudl work with Linux mint and others too.

 # Why